kgdunn/pid-book/process-monitoring/process-monitoring.rst

 ..
 EWMA can detect both changes in level and changes in variance
 ..
-Todo After introducing concept, show why Shewhart fails with heavy autocorr.
+TODO: After introducing concept, show why Shewhart fails with heavy autocorr.
 Have to increase Shewhart N, or widen the limits.

 Other charts